jacobcjaffe/CS-425/Assignments/02/Report.md

     the other half retrieving from the back of the numbers.
 4: Tried creating a queue, but timing is worse.
 I think it may have to do with copying the
     data repeatedly
+5: Simply used the getNext using a vector

 Inital Timing:
 Real: .659s
 User: 4.141s